 If you can’t make it to the château region try this local spot.
 Located on the outskirts of Paris, but easily reachable by Metro, this 14th-century structure is one of the best preserved castles in Europe.
 Don’t forget to visit the dungeon where you can see the cell of the infamous Marquis de Sade.

-What favorite bits of Paris can you recommend?
+What favorite bits of Paris do you recommend?